devinit/di-pdfs/readme.md

 - To have ready to go pdf / web templates i.e have re-usable components
 - Auto generate pdfs from web page equivalents using chromeless
 - Create static html versions of pdf / web pages for easy insertion into other webapps
+- Have a modular extensible platform for future re-use

 Tools